<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 The commercial testing world has developed extensive panels that may require a fair amount of DNA.
 The cost of our swabs is affordable enough that sampling with one or two swabs is an option.
 Some customers within the genetics space package two or more of our swabs in their kits to account for sampling and banking.
 As technology advances, the cost of analysis has declined, thereby allowing for an individual’s sample to be comprised of more than one swab.

 We are eager to talk to you about our line of products, corresponding literature, and customization capabilities to make our swabs part of your daily workflow.
-If you’re ready to place an order, or simply want to determine the best swab for your specific needs, we encourage you to reach out to the Puritan sales team today.
+If you are ready to place an order, or simply want to determine the best swab for your specific needs, we encourage you to reach out to the Puritan sales team today.

 Contact a sales rep, today!